PoisotLab/MetawebTransferLearning/vignettes/04_prediction.md

 threshold = thresholds[posY]
 ````

-We can plot the optimal cutoff - this is not presented to the manuscript, but
+We can plot the optimal cutoff - this is not presented in the manuscript, but
 useful in case you need to satisfy your curiosity.
 The best cutoff gives an
 informedness essentially = 1, which is expected.